aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M02-Unit 3 Create and configure a virtual network gateway.md

 1. In CoreServicesGateway, select **Connections**, and then select **+ Add**.

-   > [!NOTE]
-   >
-   >  You will not be able to complete this configuration until the virtual network gateways are fully deployed.
+   **Note**: You will not be able to complete this configuration until the virtual network gateways are fully deployed.

 1. Use the information in the following table to create the connection: